dsoftwareinc/ghactions-manager/README.md

 <!-- Plugin description -->
 This plugin brings GitHub Actions to JetBrains IDEs, so you don't have to jump back and forth between the IDE and the browser.
-It works with GitHub.com and GitHub Enterprise Server, and supports workflow dispatch, deployment approval, and other common GitHub Actions use-cases.
+It works with GitHub.com and GitHub Enterprise Server and supports workflow dispatch, deployment approval, and other common GitHub Actions use-cases.

 You can support the development of the plugin and unlock additional advanced features by